nkh/P5-App-Asciio/documentation/mdbook_asciio/src/Interface.md

 This is the preferred method, and the fastest.
 The bindings are vim-like and which make the many bindings much easier to remember.
 See the *Bindings* section

-## mouse binidings
+## mouse bindings

-Although work can mostly be done  using the keyboard, the mouse is still useful in some ccases (selecting in a TUI is difficult) and it even shines when creating new diagrams.
+Although work can mostly be done using the keyboard, the mouse is still useful and it's fast when creating new diagrams.
 See *Working efficiently*

 ## popup menus

 My least favorite way of using Asciio, it's slow and cumbersome for most actions.
-I try to reduce the amount of menu and sub menus.
+I try to limit the amount of menu and sub menus.